Jordan Chiles

 Jordan Lucella Elizabeth Chiles (born April 15, 2001) is an American artistic gymnast.
 She was a member of the gold medal-winning team at the 2024 Summer Olympics, having previously been a member of the silver medal-winning team at the 2020 Summer Olympics.
 She was also a member of the team that won gold at the 2022 World Championships.
 Individually, she was the 2022 World vault and floor exercise silver medalist.
 She has been a member of the United States women's national gymnastics team since 2013.
 In NCAA Gymnastics, Chiles competes for the UCLA Bruins gymnastics team, where she has won two Pac-12, two Big Ten titles, and three NCAA championship titles.
-She is the one of four female gymnasts to win NCAA, World, and Olympic championship titles, alongside Kyla Ross, Madison Kocian, and Sunisa Lee.
+She is one of four female gymnasts to win NCAA, World, and Olympic championship titles, alongside Kyla Ross, Madison Kocian, and Sunisa Lee.

 Personal life

 Chiles was born in Tualatin, Oregon, on April 15, 2001, to Timothy and Gina Chiles (née Velasquez).
 Her father is Black and her mother is Latina.
 She was named after American basketball player Michael Jordan.
 She is one of five children; her siblings are Jazmin, Jade, Tajmen, and Tyrus.

 She grew up in Vancouver, Washington, but moved to Spring, Texas, in 2019 to train alongside American gymnast and Olympic medalist Simone Biles at the World Champions Centre.

 Following the Tokyo Olympics in 2021, Chiles’ mother served time in federal prison for embezzlement.
 That same year, Chiles started her collegiate gymnastics career at the University of California, Los Angeles.
-She put her studies on hold after the 2023 NCAA season, in order to focus on the 2024 Paris Olympics.
+She put her studies on hold after the 2023 NCAA season to focus on the 2024 Paris Olympics.
 She confirmed that she will return to UCLA for the 2025 season.

 In 2023, Chiles's aunt and grandfather died, and she shared how mentally challenging that time was with the official Olympic channel during the 2024 Games.
 She remarked that her grandfather would not want her to quit and that was her motivation.